-Smyer ISD Student Handbook i Preface Parents and Students: Accessibility .
-6 Section One: Parental Rights .
-7 Consent, Opt-Out, and Refusal Rights .
-7 Removing a Student from Instruction or Excusing a Student from a Required Component of Instruction Right of Access to Student Records, Curriculum Materials, and District Records/Policies 15 A Student with Exceptionalities or Special Circumstances 19 Section Two: Other Important Information for Parents and Students 26 Absences/Attendance 26 Accountability under State and Federal Law (All Grade Levels) 30 Armed Services Vocational Aptitude Battery Test (Grades 10-12) 31 Bullying (All Grade Levels) 31 Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Grad Levels Only) Celebrations (All Grade Levels) 34 Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels) 34 Class Rank/Highest-Ranking Student (Secondary Grade Levels Only) 37 Class Schedules (Secondary Grade Levels Only) 37 College and University Admissions and Financial Aid (All Grade Levels) 37 College Credit Courses (Secondary Grade Levels Only) 38 Communications (All Grade Levels) 39 Complaints and Concerns (All Grade Levels) 40 Conduct (All Grade Levels) 40 Counseling 42 Course Credit (Secondary Grade Levels Only) 43 Credit by Examination-If a Student Has Taken the Course/Subject (Grades 6-12) 43 Credit by Examination for Advancement/Acceleration-If a Student Has Not Taken the Course/Subject 44 Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels) 45 Discrimination 48 Distance Learning (All Grade Levels) 48 Distribution of Literature, Published Materials, or Other Documents (All Grade Levels) 49 Dress and Grooming (All Grade Levels) 50

-Dress and Grooming Standards for Extracurricular Activities

-Electronic Devices and Technology Resources (All Grade Levels)

-End-of-Course (EOC) Assessments 56

-English Learners (All Grade Levels) 56

-Extracurricular Activities, Clubs, and Organizations (All Grade Levels) 56

-Fees (All Grade Levels) 58

-Food and Drink 59

-Fundraising (All Grade Levels) 59

-Gang-Free Zones (All Grade Levels) 59

-Gender-Based Harassment 59

-Grade-Level Classification (Grades 9-12 Only) 59

-Grading Guidelines (All Grade Levels) 59

-Graduation (Secondary Grade Levels Only) 63

-Harassment 69

-Hazing (All Grade Levels) 69

-Health-Physical and Mental 70

-Health-Related Resources, Policies, and Procedures 77

-Law Enforcement Agencies (All Grade Levels) 80

-Leaving Campus (All Grade Levels) 81

-Lost and Found (All Grade Levels) 82

-Makeup Work 82

-Nondiscrimination Statement (All Grade Levels) 83

-Parent and Family Engagement (All Grade Levels)

-Parking and Parking Permits (Secondary Grade Levels Only) 86

-Pledges of Allegiance and a Minute of Silence (All Grade Levels) 86

-Prayer (All Grade Levels) 86

-Promotion and Retention 87

-Release of Students from School 87

-Remote Instruction 87

-Report Cards/Progress Reports and Conferences (All Grade Levels) 87

-Retaliation 88

-Safety (All Grade Levels) 88

-SAT, ACT, and Other Standardized Tests 90

-Schedule Changes (Middle/Junior High and High School Grade Levels) 90

-School Facilities 90

-School-Sponsored Field Trips (All Grade Levels) 92

-Searches 92

-Sexual Harassment 93

-Special Programs (All Grade Levels) 93

-Standardized Testing

-Students in Foster Care (All Grade Levels)

-Students Who are Homeless (All Grade Levels)

-Student Speakers (All Grade Levels)

-Summer School (All Grade Levels)

-Tardies (All Grade Levels)

-Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials (All Grade Levels) 97

-Transfers (All Grade Levels)

-Transportation (All Grade Levels)

-Vandalism (All Grade Levels)

-Video Cameras (All Grade Levels)

-Visitors to the School (All Grade Levels) 99

-Volunteers (All Grade Levels) 100

-Voter Registration (Secondary Grade Levels Only) 100

-Withdrawing from School (All Grade Levels) 101

-Glossary 102

-Appendix: Freedom from Bullying Policy 105

-Student Welfare: Freedom from Bullying 105
+Preface Parents and Students: 2 Accessibility 4 Section One: Parental Rights 5 Consent, Opt-Out, and Refusal Rights 5 Removing a Student from Instruction or Excusing a Student from a Required Construction Right of Access to Student Records, Instructional Materials, and District Record ds/Policies 13 A Student with Exceptionalities or Special Circumstances 18 Section Two: Other Important Information for Parents and Students 26 Absences/Attendance 26 Accountability under State and Federal Law (All Grade Levels) 31 Armed Services Vocational Aptitude Battery Test (Grades 10-12) 32 Awards and Honors (All Grade Levels) 32 Awards and Honors (Elementary) 32 Awards and Honors (JH/HS) 32 Bullying (All Grade Levels) 33 Career and Technical Education (CTE) and Other Work-Based Programs (Secon Levels Only) • Celebrations (All Grade Levels) 36 Child Sexual Abuse, Neglect, Trafficking, and Other Maltreatment of Children (Levels) Class Rank/Highest-Ranking Student (Secondary Grade Levels Only) 40 Class Schedules (Secondary Grade Levels Only) College and University Admissions and Financial Aid (All Grade Levels) College Credit Courses (Secondary Grade Levels Only) 44 Communications (All Grade Levels) 44 Complaints and Concerns (All Grade Levels) 45 Conduct (All Grade Levels) 46 Counseling 47 Course Credit (Secondary Grade Levels Only) 49 Credit by Examination - If a Student Has Taken the Course/Subject (Grades 6 -12) 49

+Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject

+Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels) .
+51

+Discrimination .
+54

+Distance Learning (All Grade Levels) .
+54

+Distribution of Literature, Published Materials, or Other Documents (All Grade Levels) .
+55

+Dress and Grooming (All Grade Levels) .
+56

+Electronic Devices and Technology Resources (All Grade Levels) .
+59

+End-of-Course (EOC) Assessments .
+61

+Emergent Bilingual Students (All Grade Levels) .
+61

+Extracurricular Activities, Clubs, and Organizations (All Grade Levels) .
+62

+Fees (All Grade Levels) .
+63

+Fundraising (All Grade Levels) .
+64

+Gang-Free Zones (All Grade Levels) .
+64

+Grade-Level Classification (Grades 9-12 Only) .
+64

+Grading Guidelines (All Grade Levels) .
+65

+Graduation (Secondary Grade Levels Only) .
+67

+Harassment .
+74

+Hazing (All Grade Levels) .
+74

+Health - Physical and Mental .
+75

+Health-Related Resources, Policies, and Procedures .
+82

+Law Enforcement Agencies (All Grade Levels) .
+84

+Leaving Campus (All Grade Levels) .
+86

+Lost and Found (All Grade Levels) .
+87

+Makeup Work .
+87

+Nondiscrimination Statement (All Grade Levels) .
+88

+Parent and Family Engagement (All Grade Levels) .
+90

+Parking and Parking Permits (Secondary Grade Levels Only) .
+91

+Pledges of Allegiance and a Minute of Silence (All Grade Levels) .
+91

+Prayer (All Grade Levels) .
+92

+Promotion and Retention .
+92

+Release of Students from School .
+93

+Remote Instruction .
+93

+Report Cards/Progress Reports and Conferences (All Grade Levels) 93

+Retaliation 94

+Required State Assessments 94

+Safety (All Grade Levels) 96

+SAT, ACT, and Other Standardized Tests 98

+Schedule Changes (Middle/Junior High and High School Grade Levels) 98

+School Facilities 98

+School-Sponsored Field Trips (All Grade Levels) .
+102

+Searches and Investigations .
+103

+Sexual Harassment .
+104

+Special Programs (All Grade Levels) .
+104

+Standardized Testing .
+105

+Student Speakers (All Grade Levels) .
+105

+Tardies (All Grade Levels) .
+105

+Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials (All Grade Levels) .
+106

+Transfers (All Grade Levels) .
+106

+Transportation (All Grade Levels) .
+106

+Vandalism (All Grade Levels) .
+108

+Video Cameras (All Grade Levels) .
+108

+Visitors to the School (All Grade Levels) .
+108

+Volunteers (All Grade Levels) .
+109

+Voter Registration (Secondary Grade Levels Only) .
+110

+Withdrawing from School (All Grade Levels) .
+110

+G lossary .
+111

+Α ppendix: Freedom from Bullying Policy .
+114

+Student Welfare: Freedom from Bullying .
+114